2022 World Series: Astros beat Phillies to claim World Series title

 It's time to celebrate, Houston!

-Yordan Alvarez blasted a three-run home run in the bottom of the sixth inning as the Houston Astros beat the Philadelphia Phillies, 4-1, claiming their first World Series title since 2017.
+Yordan Alvarez blasted a three-run home run in the bottom of the sixth inning as the Houston Astros beat the Philadelphia Phillies, 4-1, claiming their second World Series title in franchise history.

-Houston starter Framber Valdez held the Phillies to just one run on two hits in six innings of work.
+Houston starter Framber Valdez held the Phillies to just one run on two hits in six innings of work, while rookie shortstop Jeremy Peña added two hits en route to being named the World Series MVP.

 Here are the top plays from Game 6: